nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   `ReadOnlyUserPref` object.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

-* However, it is worth noting that to populate their `Recipe` objects with `Ingredient` instances, clients need only pass valid `IngredientBuilder` instances to `Recipe` objects.
+It is worth noting that to populate their `Recipe` objects with `Ingredient` instances, clients need only pass valid `IngredientBuilder` instances to `Recipe` objects.
-  The `Recipe` class will then populate its own `Ingredient` and `IngredientQuantifier` fields, via `IngredientBuilder` and its use of `IngredientParser`.
+The `Recipe` class will then populate its own `Ingredient` and `IngredientQuantifier` fields, via the given `IngredientBuilder` and its use of `IngredientParser`.

 <div markdown="span" class="alert alert-info">